Pelvic Floor Therapy for Urinary Incontinence in San Diego

 You Don't Have to Plan Your Life Around Your Bladder

 I see women who have been leaking for years.
-Some since their first pregnancy, some since menopause, some who've never been pregnant at all.
+Some since their first pregnancy, some since menopause, some who never had kids at all.
+A lot of them leaked since their kids and never got help, until decades later when they realized it didn't have to be permanent.
 Almost all of them were told it was "just how it is."

 Incontinence Treatment Across North County